cafeibit/Azure-Data-Engineering/README.md

   * To collect the required data from the appropriate data sources in different locations, including on-premises sources and in the cloud.
   * To use the <code>Copy Activity</code> (Read data from source data store; Perform the following tasks on the data: Serialization/deserialization, Compression/decompression and Column mapping; Write data to the destination data store - sink) to move data from various sources to a single, centralized data store in the cloud.
 * Transform and Enrich
-  * To use Data Factory mapping data flows to process and transform the data as needed.
+To use Data Factory mapping data flows to process and transform the data as needed such as Data Flow Expression Builder.
-   * * Transforming data using Mapping Data Flow
+   * Transforming data using Mapping Data Flow to modify data (Code Free) (Sink/Source)
+     * * Schema modifier transformations: Aggregate, Derived column, Flatten, Pivot/Unpivot, Select, Surrogate key, Window
+     * * Row modifier transformations: Alter row, Filter, Sort
+     * * Multiple inputs/outputs transformations: Conditional split, Exists, Join, Lookup, New branch, Union
-   * * Transforming data using compute resources
+   * Transforming data using compute resources
+    ** To call on compute resources to transform data by a data platform service that may be better suited to the job.
+    ** A example of this is that Azure Data Factory can create a pipeline to an analytical data platform such as Spark pools in an Azure Synapse Analytics instance to perform a complex calculation using python.
+Another example could be to send data to an Azure SQL Database instance to execute a stored procedure using Transact-SQL.
-   * * Transforming data using SQL Server Integration Services (SSIS) packages
+   * Transforming data using SQL Server Integration Services (SSIS) packages
 * CI/CD & Publish
   * To develop and deliver ETL processes incrementally before publishing by using Azure DevOps and GitHub.
   * Set triggers on-demand and schedule data processing based on your needs.
 Associate a pipeline with a trigger, or manually start it as and when needed.